 - Essays (educational objectives at Macalester, co-curricular experiences)

 - Passport scan

 We suggest students contact their home university’s international office and ask about sending official documents (e.g., transcript and TOEFL/IELTS scores).
 Many universities send these documents on behalf of students.

 3. What are the costs of studying at Macalester as an exchange student?

 Macalester’s exchange agreements vary by partner institution.
 Your costs will depend on your home institution.
 Contact your home university’s international office or Macalester’s Center for Study Away for information specific to your home university.

-The below costs are for Spring 2017 semester.
+The below costs are for Fall 2023 semester.